mjyb16/cats/README.md

 # cats
 An AI that generates images of cats!
-This repository contains my scripts for training a diffusion/score-based generative model on images of cats, as well as a couple notebooks demonstrating a simple technique to "animorph" photos of humans into cats.
+This repository contains my scripts for training a diffusion/score-based generative model on images of cats, as well as a couple notebooks demonstrating a simple technique to "**animorph**" photos of humans into cats.
+The dataset I use can be downloaded from [here](https://www.microsoft.com/en-us/download/details.aspx?id=54765), although you will need to remove some images from this dataset since not all of them have the same number of color channels.